GabrielMandler/City-Of-Twins--Website/README.md

 # City Of Twins
-A website designed for my band!
+A website designed for a band.

 Check both desktop and mobile version for totaly different experience!

 # Build with:
 PHP

 AJAX

 HTML 5

 CSS 3

 Bootstrap 4

 Javascript

 Jquery